tjgran01/GunDeathsEDA/README.md

 This project was created the satisfy the requirements for the EDA / Regression project at K2 Data Science bootcamp.

+##### Important: The original dataset that I am working off of for this exploration is not included in this repo (it's too big to store on GitHub without me shelling out money!
+[Which is chilling, actually]).
+The original file can (and should) be downloaded from the kaggle link in the Goal section.

+##### If you wish to play around with some of the scripts and stuff in this repo place that .csv file into `.\data\raw\` and name in `gun_v.csv`

 ## Goal:

 This project is an exploration of the a gun violence dataset posted to Kaggle.com:

 https://www.kaggle.com/jameslko/gun-violence-data

-The main exploration in this project will involve looking at state by state comparisons between state populations, and state percetage of population located in urban areas to see how these variables affect the number of gun deaths and injuries that that particular state has had in recent years (2013-2018).
+The main exploration in this project will involve looking at state by state comparisons between state populations as well as state percentage of population located in urban areas to see how these variables affect the number of gun deaths and injuries that that particular state has had in recent years (2013-2018).

-Once the initial exploration has been conducted, we will look for noteworthy outliers (i.e. states that per their population should have a significantly lower or higher rate of gun releated deaths or gun related injuries) and *attempt* to explore what may be extraneous factors that are either driving the rate of gun violence up or down in that particular state.
+Once the initial exploration has been conducted, we will look for noteworthy outliers (i.e. states that per their population should have a significantly lower or higher rate of gun releated deaths or gun related injuries) and *attempt* to explore what may be the extraneous factors that are either driving the rate of gun violence up or down in that particular state.

 **The Writeup for this project is located at:**